 who is hot for food

 Lauren Toyota is hot for food… as long as it’s vegan!
 She’s cooking up vegan love and bringing the increasingly popular lifestyle to food fans across the globe.
 Her knack for creating vegan versions of popular comfort foods like mac and cheese, burgers, caesar salad, and even cheesecake is helping to catapult the vegan lifestyle into the mainstream and proving that plant based diets are far from boring.

 hot for food is part of Kin, the #1 lifestyle network on YouTube.
-Every Wednesday you can find Lauren sharing gourmet vegan comfort food recipes on the YouTube channel that now boasts over 473,000 subscribers and over 36 million channel views since launching in February of 2015.
+Every Wednesday you can find Lauren sharing gourmet vegan comfort food recipes on the YouTube channel that now boasts over 465,000 subscribers and over 38 million channel views since launching in February of 2015.
 Her debut cookbook, Vegan Comfort Classics: 101 Recipes To Feed Your Face (Ten Speed Press/Penguin Random House) is available now wherever books are sold!
 Lauren’s cookbook is officially a best seller!
 The week of release it was the #1 selling cookbook in America according to Nielsen BookScan, ranked in the Top 100 overall books on Amazon.com, and ranked #4 on the Globe and Mail Best Sellers List in Canada (it also ranked twice more at #3 the weeks following).
-It was also voted best cookbook in the 2018 Veggie Awards (VegNews Magazine), made the New York Times’s Summer Reading List, and was an Amazon Best of the Month pick and continues to be an Amazon best seller.
-Lauren Toyota is working on a second cookbook set for release in early 2021 once again with her publisher Ten Speed Press/Penguin Random House.
+The debut cookbook was voted best cookbook in the 2018 Veggie Awards (VegNews Magazine), was a 2019 Gourmand Cookbook Awards National Winner, made the New York Times’s Summer Reading List, shortlisted for the 2019 Taste Canada Awards in Health and Special Diets, was an Amazon Best of the Month pick and it continues to be an Amazon bestseller.
+Lauren Toyota’s second cookbook hot for food all day (Ten Speed Press/Penguin Random House) is set for release on March 16, 2021.